 - dry erase markers (ultra-fine tips)

 - tracking sheets/templates–click here or fill out the form at the bottom of the post for free printables to help you with this

 - page protectors

 - Post-It notes

-If possible, laminate pages that you will use most often such as a weekly menu planner, daily planner page, or chore chart.
+If possible, laminate pages that you think you will use most often such as a weekly menu planner, daily planner page, or chore chart.
 Then use dry erase markers to fill in any information.
-This will save you ink and paper.
+This will save you on both ink and paper.

 - desktop hole puncher